ibm-cloud-docs/satellite/hosts.md

 * Hosts must meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs).
 For more information about how to configure hosts in other cloud providers to meet these minimum requirements, see [Cloud infrastructure providers](/docs/satellite?topic=satellite-infrastructure-plan#create-options-cloud).
 * Your host infrastructure setup must have a low latency connection of less than or equal to 100 milliseconds (`<= 100ms`) round-trip time (RTT) between the hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane worker nodes and the hosts that are used for other resources in the location, like clusters or {{site.data.keyword.satelliteshort}}-enabled service.
 For example, in cloud providers such as AWS, this setup typically means that all of the hosts in the {{site.data.keyword.satelliteshort}} location are from the same cloud region, like `us-east-1`.
 As latency increases, you might see impacts to performance, including provisioning and recovery times, reduced worker nodes in the cluster, {{site.data.keyword.satelliteshort}}-enabled service degradation, and in extreme cases, failures in your cluster applications.
 * Plan to keep **at least 3 extra hosts** attached and unassigned to your location.
-When you have extra hosts, then IBM can automatically assign hosts when clusters or the {{site.data.keyword.satelliteshort}} location control plane request more capacity.
+When you have extra hosts, then {{site.data.keyword.IBM_notm}} can automatically assign hosts when clusters or the {{site.data.keyword.satelliteshort}} location control plane request more capacity.

 ### Attaching hosts from the console
 {: #attach-hosts-console}